honboubao/TextMaps/README.md

 Data set
 ----------
-Data set will be available soon.
-Thank you for your patience
+Data set will be available after paper publication.
+Thank you for your patience.